2019-2020 School Choice Information

 Do I have to apply for a magnet program?

-No. It’s up to each family to decide whether to go to their neighborhood school, apply for one of the District’s many magnet program offerings or opt for another of Duval County’s Choice programs.
+No. It’s up to each family to decide whether to go to their neighborhood school, apply for one of the District’s many magnet program offerings or opt for one of the Special Transfer Option Schools.

 Why do we have magnet programs?